dwahme/simple_cpu/SAL_specification.md

 # The SIMPLE ASSEMBLY LANGUAGE and The Simple CPU

 This contains information about SAL (SIMPLE ASSEMBLY LANGUAGE), the assembly language in the virtual CPU.
-It's about as close as it gets to an ISA.
+This can be treated as a very simple ISA.

 ## Machine Info